Gunivers/Bookshelf/docs/item.md

 `set`: Create an item corresponding to the identifier stored on the executing entity.

-- The identifier must be given via the score `glib.itemId`.
+- The identifier must be given via the score `bs.itemId`.

 *Example:*

-Make the player named Steve create an item in front of him, corresponding to the identifier he has given on his score `glib.itemId`
+Make the player named Steve create an item in front of him, corresponding to the identifier he has given on his score `bs.itemId`

 ```
 # Once
-execute as Steve at @s anchored eyes positioned ^ ^ ^1 run function glib:item/set
+execute as Steve at @s anchored eyes positioned ^ ^ ^1 run function bs:item/set

 # See the result
 # Look in front of Steve